BloomBooks/LegacyBloomLibrary/README.md

 ### SIL Build Agent Setup

-#### Registry
+#### AWS Credentials
-The build looks for these environment variables in order to upload to the S3 bucket from which we server bloomlibrary.org:
-HKEY_CURRENT_USER / SOFTWARE / SnowCode / S3BuildPublisher / (AwsAccessKeyId, AwsSecretAccessKey)

-Note that some agents run as the user, but some run as a SYSTEM service (this may change over time, but it is the case at the moment and can really mess you up).
-So you have to get this into the correct hive for that agent.
-E.g., for a system user, open the HKEY_USERS/S-1-5-18 hive and put it in there.
+The credentials needed to upload the content to the S3 bucket must be supplied in the AWS credential store.
+On current agents, this can be found at c:\users\bob\.aws\credentials.
+Set the profile name as the ProfileName parameter of the Upload target.

 #### Install on machine
-gzip must be accessible in the PATH.
-Current build agents do this by adding gzip.exe to c:\Program Files\nodejs.
+7zip must be accessible in the PATH.

 ## Copyright and License
 Copyright 2013-2016 [SIL International](http://sil.org)